stackitcloud/stackit-cli/docs/stackit_beta_image_list.md

 ```
   -h, --help                    Help for "stackit beta image list"
       --label-selector string   Filter by label
+      --limit int               Limit the output to the first n elements
 ```

 ### Options inherited from parent commands